HOA Maintenance Responsibilities, Capital Improvements, and Useful Life: Is Your HOA Prepared?

 If you’re like many residents (and even board members) who live in HOAs across California, you may not understand every single thing about maintenance, capital improvements and useful life.
 Not to worry!
 We’re here to explain the relationship between maintenance and capital improvement projects and how you should partner with your California HOA management company to budget for them.
-And to make sure your management company is on the same page with you in terms of maintenance and budgeting projects, read our article, “React, Outsource, or Prevent?
+And to make sure your management company is on the same page with you in terms of HOA maintenance responsibilities and budgeting projects, read our article, “React, Outsource, or Prevent?
 Find Your Association’s Maintenance Style.”

 What’s Considered Maintenance?

 Let's review what day-to-day and preventative maintenance entails.
 These important activities aim to restore components to their original condition and prevent further deterioration.
 It is crucial to allocate funds in your budget to cover these expenses under the "Repairs & Maintenance" (R&M) category.

 By implementing proper maintenance practices, you can significantly increase the longevity and functionality of your components.
 For instance, routine repairs to your irrigation systems, landscaping endeavors, timely touch-ups on hallway paint, regular cleaning of your pool, and the prompt replacement of light bulbs are all classified as maintenance jobs carried out by your trusted HOA property management company.